Develop a process for downloading your paperless statements.Paperless Statements Tasks

 by L. Kenway BComm CPB Retired

 Paperless statements are great ...
 BUT only if you download them on a regular basis.
-It's getting more difficult to have your paperless statements automatically fetched from a document manager such as Hubdoc
+It's getting more difficult to have your paperless statements automatically fetched from document manager such as Hubdoc or LedgerDocs as well as QBO and other cloud apps.

 Sometimes when I'm doing backwork for a client, I request some paperwork that is missing.
 The client signs into their online account to obtain the data I need only to find the eStatement or eBill for two or three years back is no longer available.
 This could have been avoided if only they had made an effort to download the paperless statements on a periodic basis.